JoelTorresAr/wkhtmlapp/README.md

 ### 0.1.4

- - Fix: Implement lifetime in arg params
+ - Lifetime was implemented, allowing to use str instead of String in sending arguments
 ### 0.1.3

  - Fix: Return full file path